phu0ngng/nccl/docs/userguide/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^

 Default is ``localhost:28028``.
 Either a host name or an IP address can be used for the first part; an IPv6 address needs to be enclosed in square brackets (e.g., ``[::1]``).

 NCCL_RAS_TIMEOUT_FACTOR
 -----------------------
 (since 2.24)

 Specify the multiplier factor to apply to all the timeouts of the RAS subsystem.
-RAS relies on multiple timeouts, ranging from 5 to 60 seconds, to determine the state of the application and to maintain its internal communication, with complex interdependecies between different timeouts.
+RAS relies on multiple timeouts, ranging from 5 to 60 seconds, to determine the state of the application and to maintain its internal communication, with complex interdependencies between different timeouts.
 This variable can be used to scale up all these timeouts in a safe, consistent manner, should any of the defaults turn out to be too small; e.g., if the NCCL application is subject to high-overhead debugging/tracing/etc., which makes its execution less predictable.
 If one wants to use the ``ncclras`` client in such circumstances, its timeout may need to be increased as well (or disabled).

 Values accepted